 - Honors Colloquia.
 Each of these 3-credit interdisciplinary seminars for first-year Honors Program students is served by a Writing Fellow - a specially trained peer tutor who helps students refine the form, but not the content, of their papers, prior to grading by the instructor.
-Recent colloquia topics have included "Choosing the President," "The Lessons of Vietnam," "Imagination, Creativity, and Expression," and "Shakespeare's Classical World." - One-credit Honors Forums.
-Options typically include "Women's History through Film," and "The Law and You." - Honors Tutorials.
+Recent colloquia topics have included "Choosing the President," "The Lessons of Vietnam," "Imagination, Creativity, and Expression," and "Shakespeare's Classical World."

+- Honors ENGL110 sections.
+These specially designed freshman composition courses allow Honors first-year students to explore a variety of topics while improving their writing skills and fulfilling this University requirement. - Honors Tutorials.
 With a maximum of six to eight students and one faculty member, a tutorial meets weekly for careful study of classic literary and philosophic texts.
 These courses satisfy the senior capstone requirement for the Honors Degrees. - Honors Degree Seminars.
 These upper-division interdisciplinary seminars satisfy the senior capstone requirement for the Honors Degrees. - Study Abroad.
 Honors courses may be arranged as part of the University's numerous and varied Semester Abroad and Winter Session Abroad programs.
 Students also may complete research abroad through the Science and Engineering exchange with Imperial College, London.
 Foreign Study Scholarships, open to all students, are available to defray travel expenses for every University-sponsored program.
 For scholarship information, contact the Center for International Studies, (302) 831-2852; www.udel.edu/IntlProg.